heapwolf/codesurgeon/README.md

 <img src="http://github.com/hij1nx/codesurgeon/raw/master/logo.png">

 # Synopsis
 Aggregate code, refine, manipulate and finalize.
-Codesurgeon approaches the `software build` problem by promoting Node.js programs as `build scripts` and by providing percision extraction.

 # Motivation
 Every time a platform emerges, developers create `build tools` that reflect what they learned from  existing platforms.
 This often leads to solving old problems that aren't necessarily relevant.

+# How it works
+Codesurgon reads files and/or piped input into a buffer.
+From there you can operate on the buffer.
+Extract functions or variables, obfuscate, lint/hint, write to disk/stream, etc.

 # Features
  - Precision extraction of functions or variables by name